alanoursland/tr_xor/notes/overview.md

 **Research Goals**

-The primary goal is to gather empirical evidence supporting the prototype surface learning theory through systematic experimentation.
+The primary goal is to gather empirical evidence supporting the prototype surface interpretation through systematic experimentation.
 This is not an effort to definitively prove the theory, but rather to accumulate data, identify new research questions, and provide supporting evidence for this alternative understanding of neural network learning mechanisms.

 **Research Approach**